The Importance of Footwork in Wing Chun

 Drilling Forward and Rooting

-Today I share a drill with you that helped me focus on rooting myself and driving my energy forward!
+Here’s a drill that helped me focus on rooting myself and driving my energy forward!

 This drill requires a partner!
 So grab your training partner if you want to try it out.